Optimal Stopping Methodology for the Secretary Problem with Random Queries: Numerical Example

-In Fig.\,\ref{fig:1} we note the performance of the uniform case $\p=0.5$ which is constant not changing with the number of queries.
-As we discussed this is to be expected since, under the uniform model, the genie responses contain no information.
-It is interesting in this case to compare our optimum scheme to the optimum scheme of the classical version.
-In the classical case with no queries we recall that the optimum search strategy consists in stopping the first time, but no sooner than $r_{\rm f}=38$, we observe $z_t=1$.
-When we allow queries with $\p=0.5$, as we can see the querying thresholds $r_1\div r_K$ are all equal to 1.
+In Fig.\,\ref{fig:1} we note the performance of the uniform case $\p=0.5$ which is constant, not changing with the number of queries.
+As we discussed, this is to be expected since, under the uniform model, expert responses contain no information.
+It is interesting in this case to compare our optimal scheme to the optimal scheme of the classical version.
+In the classical case with no queries we recall that the optimal search strategy consists in stopping the first time, but no sooner than $r_{\rm f}=38$, that we observe $z_t=1$.
+When we allow queries with $\p=0.5$, as we can see, the querying thresholds $r_1\div r_K$ are all equal to 1.
 This means that the first $K$ times we encounter a relative rank equal to $z_t=1$ we must query.
 However, stopping at any of the querying times happens only if the querying time is no smaller than $s_k(m)=r_{\rm f}=38$.
-If all $K$ queries are exhausted before $r_{\rm f}=38$ then we use the terminal time $\T_{\rm f}$ that has threshold equal to $r_{\rm f}$.
-Consequently we final stop if we encounter a rank equal to 1 no sooner than $r_{\rm f}$.
-Combining carefully all the possibilities we conclude that we stop at the first time after and including $r_{\rm f}$ we encounter a rank equal to 1.
-In other words we match the classical optimum scheme.
+If all $K$ queries are exhausted before time 38, then we use the terminal time $\T_{\rm f}$ that has a threshold equal to $r_{\rm f}=38$ as well.
+Consequently final stopping occurs if we encounter a rank equal to 1 no sooner than $r_{\rm f}$.
+Combining carefully all the possibilities we conclude that we stop at the first time after and including $r_{\rm f}$ that we encounter a rank equal to 1.
+In other words, we match the classical optimal scheme.